Product Pricing About Careers Blog Alpha Talk to us ⬇ Download Alpha Build

 Review prompts pulled from your own past code.

-FSRS-based scheduler picks 3–7 concepts due for retrieval each day.
-Prompts are extracted from code you committed weeks ago — not synthetic exercises.
+An FSRS-based scheduler picks 3 to 7 concepts due for retrieval each day.
+Prompts are extracted from code you committed weeks ago, not synthetic exercises.
 The result: review feels like reviewing your own work.

 01